d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 The previous example is nice, but what if we have billions of parameters and data points.

 First notice that, if we make the assumption that all the data points are independent, we can no longer practically consider the likelihood itself as it is a product of many probabilities.
-Indeed, each probability is in $[0,1]$, say typically of size about $1/2$, and the product of $(1/2)^{1000000000}$ is far below machine precision.
+Indeed, each probability is in $[0,1]$, say typically of value about $1/2$, and the product of $(1/2)^{1000000000}$ is far below machine precision.
 We cannot work with that directly.

 However, recall that the logarithm turns products to sums, in which case